TOK & critical thinking workshops

 Jun 2022 IŞIK HIGH SCHOOL, ISTANBUL.
 Online workshop for DP teachers.

 Jun 2022 WESTMINSTER ACADEMY, LONDON.
-A follow-up, in-person workshop, for DP, GCSE, and KS3 teachers.
+A follow-up, in-school workshop, for DP, GCSE, and KS3 teachers.

 Apr 2022 SHANGHAI SINGAPORE INTERNATIONAL SCHOOL.
 Online workshop for DP teachers.

 May 2022 ANGLO-EUROPEAN SCHOOL, INGATESTONE.
-In-person workshop for DP, A-Level, GCSE, and KS3 teachers.
+In-school workshop for DP, A-Level, GCSE, and KS3 teachers.

 Oct 2021 HOCKERILL ANGLO-EUROPEAN COLLEGE, BISHOP’S STORTFORD.
-In-person workshop for DP1 & DP2 students.
+In-school workshop for DP1 & DP2 students.

 Feb 2021 DPS INTERNATIONAL SCHOOL, GURGAON.
 ‘Chief guest’ at the online TOK exhibition day.